openphacts/ops-search/README.md

     sudo apt-get install git python3-pip libyajl2 python3-yaml python3-bottle
     sudo pip3 install elasticsearch ijson yajl mimerender rdflib rdflib-jsonld

-You will also need an [ElasticSearch](http://www.elasticsearch.org) installation.
+You will also need an [ElasticSearch](http://www.elasticsearch.org) installation (tested with version 1.4).
 You can test it out with [Docker](https://www.docker.com/):

-    docker run --name elasticsearch -d -p 9200:9200 elasticsearch
+    docker run --name elasticsearch -d -p 9200:9200 elasticsearch:1.4

 You can test this at: [http://localhost:9200/_search?q=alice](http://localhost:9200/_search?q=alice)

-Note: On OSX you may need to find the actual IP address that [boot2docker](https://github.com/boot2docker) is using Try `boot2docker ip` and then use that when testing in a browser eg `http://192.168.59.103:9200/_search?q=alice`
+Note: On OSX you may need to find the actual IP address that [boot2docker](https://github.com/boot2docker) is using.
+Try `boot2docker ip` and then use that when testing in a browser eg `http://192.168.59.103:9200/_search?q=alice`

 ## Running